 #3 Try to be stress-free

 As I’ve mentioned, stress can make your hair fall.
 There are so many ways to minimize stress.
-What I do is I take a complete sleep.
+What I do is I take a night of complete sleep.
 Write something on my blog or my journal or finish all tasks.
 Most of my stress is from worrying, so if I could finish all tasks as soon as I can, I won’t be worrying too much.
 Shrug all things that you have no control of and deal with the things you can fix.
 (This is like a self-help thingy lol)

 #4 Avoid hair styling stuff and do not tie your hair tightly